 There are some mid-century moderns in the Cambrian Park area of San Jose both in the Rosswood/Bel Estos area (scattered in with some more traditional ranch style homes) and also just off Hillsdale and Foxworthy in the Hacienda Gardens neighborhood.

-Cupertino and Santa Clara also have a good showing of Eichlers (Santa Clara also has “cooperatives”, which are a bit like condos or townhomes, which are Eichlers too).
+Cupertino and Santa Clara also have a good showing of Eichler homes (Santa Clara also has “cooperatives”, which are a bit like condos or townhomes, which are Eichlers too).
 The Santa Clara Co-Ops are the most affordable Eichler homes in the valley from what I can tell.